In less than three minutes, Fort Osage went from playing top-seeded Liberty on even terms to a state of near-desperation.

 “We possessed, but we didn’t pass the ball enough, I thought,” said Fort Osage forward Hayden Baumgartner, who suffered a probable broken nose early in the second half thanks to an inadvertent collision with Forbis’ heavily casted left hand, but returned after several minutes sporting plugged nostrils. “[After] that third goal, and the second goal, we kind of got down on ourselves.”

-Page 2 of 2 - “We knew they had some good players, and we knew we had to play good defense,” Fletcher said.
+“We knew they had some good players, and we knew we had to play good defense,” Fletcher said.
 “You could say Liberty was the better team and deserved to win.”